Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Methods

 There has been recent research that leverages model classification scores for attention explainability.
 For instance, \cite{chefer2021transformer} utilize the Taylor Decomposition principle to assign and propagate a local relevance score through the layers of a ViT model.
 Similarly, \cite{sun2021getam} and \cite{barkan2021grad} employ attention gradient weighting on ViT and BERT models, respectively.
 However, these approaches primarily focused on the attention weight of the ``cls" token, and the latter two methods weighed each token's attention weight through element-wise multiplication.
 In contrast, our work places emphasis on weighing different heads in multi-head self-attention, and we performed the operation on the more complex Swin Transformer for the first time.

 The use of multiple heads in the self-attention mechanism enhances the representational capacity and robustness of the transformer model, as each head can focus on different aspects of the input and learn a unique set of attention weights, thus capturing more complex relationships among the tokens.
 However, this critical fact was overlooked in most previous attention map generation methods \citep{gao2021ts}, including our own previous work \citep{rasoulian2022weakly}.
-In the existing literature, a naive averaging is often applied to the attention weights of all heads to obtain an overall weight representation.
-However, as proved by \cite{voita2019analyzing}, some heads have more contribution in the output prediction.
-In this work, we weighed each head by the norm of its gradient regarding the classification score of positive ICH detection, which caused the attention weights of the heads that are more strongly associated with hemorrhage detection to have heavier influence on the final attention weight representation.
-This is similar to Grad-CAM, where target class gradient is used to weigh the associated activation map to enhance its specificity.
-As illustrated in Fig.~\ref{layer_attention_map}, the attention map is created for every two successive blocks as follows:
+In the existing literature, naive averaging is often applied to the attention weights of all heads to obtain an overall weight representation.
+However, as proved by \cite{voita2019analyzing}, some heads have more contribution to the output prediction.
+In this work, we weighed each head by the norm of its gradient regarding the classification score of positive ICH detection, which caused the attention weights of the heads that are more strongly associated with hemorrhage detection to have a heavier influence on the final attention weight representation.
+This is similar to Grad-CAM, where the target class gradient is used to weigh the associated activation map to enhance its specificity.
+In a Swin transformer, attention weights are computed within non-overlapping local windows while the W-MSA and SW-MSA units in two successive blocks establish cross-window connections.
+To encode the full attention information from local windows and cross-window connections, we multiply the attention maps from the original and shifted versions.
+Thus, we produce one map per every two consecutive blocks.
+As illustrated in Fig.~\ref{layer_attention_map}, the layer attention map is created as follows:

-where $w_i$ is the MSA weight of block $i$, $H$ is the number of heads in the multi-head self-attention unit, and $L$ is the layer attention map.
+where $w^i$ is the Multi-head window Self-Attention (MSA) weight of block $i$, $H$ is the number of heads in the MSA unit, $M^i$ is the window attention map of block $i$ which is derived by averaging the window attention weight over its query tokens' dimension, and $L$ is the layer attention map.
 BI refers to bilinear interpolation, which is utilized to upsample the map to the image size.
 WR stands for Window Reverse operation, which involves concatenating maps of all windows to create a full image map.
 Also, RS denotes the reverse shift operation, which is used to reposition the shifted patches of the SW-MSA unit to their original locations in the image.
 It is good to mention that for Layer 3 in our Swin transformer, which consists of 18 blocks, the final layer map is obtained by averaging the results of 9 maps computed as above.